 Heat pumps defrost in cold weather to remove frost from the outdoor coil.
 During defrost the system briefly runs reversed and may use auxiliary heat.
 That can feel like lost heat for a short period.

 Frequent or long defrost cycles suggest a defrost sensor or control problem.
 Note if the outdoor coil shows heavy ice or if the unit changes modes often.
 Those observations help a tech pinpoint the control issue.
-[Point 1] (Source: ASHRAE Technical Resources)
+(Source: ASHRAE Technical Resources)

 How does auxiliary electric heat work?